LittleMoonie/TimeManager/App.Docusaurus/content/devops/ci-cd.md

 docker compose up --build --watch
 ```

+This brings up PostgreSQL, the API, and the web client.
+Opt-in services require profiles:

+- `--profile devtools` for Adminer
+- `--profile monitoring` for Prometheus/Grafana/cAdvisor/node-exporter
+- `--profile ci` for Jenkins
+- `--profile docs` for the Docusaurus preview

-This brings up PostgreSQL, Adminer, the API, the web client, Prometheus/Grafana, Jenkins, and a docs preview.
-Hot reload is enabled for API, web, and docs containers via the Compose `develop.watch` configuration.
+Hot reload is enabled for API and web containers via the Compose `develop.watch` configuration.

 ### Manual Promotion